izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/quoter_swap_chain_with_exact_input.rst

     } as SwapChainWithExactInputParams

-we should notice that, if tokenX or tokenY is chain token (like `ETH` on ethereum or `BNB` on bsc), we should specify one or some fields in `swapParams` to indicate sdk paying/acquiring in form of `Chain Token` or paying/acquiring in form of `Wrapped Chain Token` (like `WETH` on ethereum or `WBNB` on bsc).
+Notice that in this example, both tokens are ERC-20 compatible tokens and is the general case.
+However, if tokenX or tokenY is chain gas token (such as `ETH` on Ethereum or `BNB` on BSD), we should specify one or some fields in `swapParams` to indicate sdk paying/acquiring in form of `Chain Token` or paying/acquiring in form of `Wrapped Chain Token` (such as `WETH` on Ethereum or `WBNB` on BSC).

+..
     In the sdk version 1.1.* or before, one should specify a field named `strictERC20Token` to indicate that.
     `true` for paying/acquiring token in form of `Wrapped Chain Token`, `false` for paying/acquiring in form of `Chain Token`.
     In the sdk version 1.2.* or later, you have two ways to indicate sdk.

     The first way is as before, specifing `strictERC20Token` field.
     The second way is specifing `strictERC20Token` as undefined and specifying the corresponding token in this param as `WETH` or `ETH`.

-5. approve (skip if you pay chain token directly)
+5. Approve (skip if you pay chain token directly)
 ---------------------------------------------------

 before send transaction or estimate gas, you need approve contract liquidityManager to have authority to spend yuor token,